-Delivery of the units is expected to be made on or about , 2010.
+Delivery of the common stock and warrants to purchase common stock is expected to be made on or about , 2010.

 As of February 12, 2010, the aggregate market value of our outstanding common stock held by non-affiliates was approximately \$27,268,048, which is based on 27,085,824 shares of outstanding common stock, of which 21,641,308 shares are held by non-affiliates, and a per share price of \$1.25 based on the closing sale price of our common stock on February 12, 2010.
 As of the date of this prospectus supplement, we have not offered any securities pursuant to General Instruction I.B.6 of Form S-3 during the prior 12 calendar months that ends on the date of this prospectus supplement.